A cozy spring home tour full of neutral textures and just a hint of blush pink to chase away the winter blues! Come on in and make yourself at home.

 However, it is perfectly functional and nice enough for awhile.
 (Be content with what cannot be changed immediately, right?)

 The trim work really is quite nice, and helps to make the large room feel cozy.
 But it’s painted a creamy color that makes it look a bit blah.
-The crown moulding and ceiling are also painted the same color, which is one of the reasons this room makeover is going to have to wait – that’s a lot of man hours of painting to tackle!
+The crown molding and ceiling are also painted the same color, which is one of the reasons this room makeover is going to have to wait – that’s a lot of man hours of painting to tackle!